How to have a smooth Divorce – Get past the Financial disclosure

 Courts can set aside (in other words not enforce) any separation agreement that does not include full financial disclosure.

-Document gathering is a time for precision, not estimation.
+Financial disclosure document gathering is a time for precision, not estimation.

-Disclosures are designed to protect spouses during separation negotiations.
+Financial disclosure is designed to protect spouses during separation negotiations.

 No settlement negotiations can begin until full financial disclosure is made.

-Imperative that disclosure is comprehensive and accurate.
+Imperative that financial disclosure is comprehensive and accurate.

 In divorce financial disclosure the key to unlocking a smooth divorce is full and frank financial disclosure is required by both parties.
 Failure to fully disclose can cause delays and increase the cost.